-- Communication Skills: Some more abstract yet still necessary skills are those of communication.
+- Communication Skills: Some more abstract yet still necessary skills are communication.
 If you don’t ask questions about the things you don’t understand, you won’t be able to study well.
 Moreover, group assignments are impossible to complete successfully without proper communication.

 #3 An appropriate environment